s-espinosa/complete_me/README.md

----
-layout: page
-title: CompleteMe
----

 ## CompleteMe

-__CompleteMe__ explores using a trie to create a simple textual autocomplete system.
-It represents an autocomplete system which provides the following features:
+__CompleteMe__ explores using a trie to create a simple textual autocomplete system providing the following features:

 1. Insert a single word to the autocomplete dictionary
 2. Count the number of words in the dictionary